 We want to make sure that the new team member will be able to complete every task in their issue.
 To make sure the new team member is successful in their onboarding, we customize their issue by commenting on any tasks they won't need to complete.

-We believe onboarding and training should be taken seriously, and that the onboarding template is an essential source of truth and good use of time for every single new hire.
+We believe in taking onboarding and training seriously and that the onboarding template is an essential source of truth and good use of time for every single new hire.
 If managers see a step that they don't feel is necessary, they should make a pull request to the onboarding template and request a review from People operations.

-- make sure emails are going to get seen and responded to quickly.
+- make sure emails will get seen and responded to quickly.

-- make sure Slack messages are going to get seen and responded to quickly.
+- make sure Slack messages will get seen and responded to quickly.

 - make sure you know where your issues are tracked, which kanban board you use, and what the columns mean.